Virginia Beach Head Trauma Lawyer

-Cooper Hurley Injury Lawyers represents Virginians suffering from the after effects of head trauma.
-We work to get our clients the best possible outcome for their case, understanding that they may require lifelong care.
+Cooper Hurley Injury Lawyers represents Virginians suffering from the after-effects of head trauma.
+Our brain injury lawyers work to get our clients the best possible outcome for their case, understanding that they may require lifelong care.

 The Centers for Disease Control and Prevention (CDC) tracks incidences of head trauma and brain injury every year.
 According to its estimates, more than 1.7 million people suffer significant head trauma every year in the United States.
 The primary causes are:

 - Falls — Falls happen every day, and most people escape serious injuries from them.
 Some falls, however, have severe and long-lasting ramifications.
 Head trauma from falls accounts for 35 percent of all brain injuries annually.
 At Cooper Hurley Injury Lawyers, we fight for people who have suffered head injuries in slip-and-falls caused by the negligence of others.